-As we all know, he was right, and Kennedy was assassinated by a sniper on November 1963.
+As we all know, he was right, and Kennedy was assassinated by a sniper in November 1963.

-Whether or not a Mafia conspiracy was behind the assassination of Kennedy is still up for debate.
-But according to declassified documents released in 1992, Trafficante made a deathbed confession of his involvement in the President’s murder.
+Whether or not a Mafia conspiracy was behind the assassination of President Kennedy is still up for debate.
+But according to declassified documents released in 1992, Santo Trafficante Jr. made a deathbed confession of his involvement in the President’s murder.

 The Testimony Of Santo Trafficante

 Fifteen years following the assassination, Trafficante testified in front of the United States House Select Committee on the murder of JFK in exchange for immunity.
 The chairman cited a confession from Roselli that Trafficante’s allies organized a sharpshooter, Lee Harvey Oswald, to take out the President.

 But before Trafficante testified, someone conveniently killed Roselli.